Le 16/12/2020 par Marcel Mongeau :

 home to the top mechanical and industrial engineering programs in Canada.
 We foster a world-class

-a statement outlining current and future research interests, and a statement of contributions to equity,
+or working papers, a statement outlining current and future research interests, and a statement of

 Applicants must arrange to have three letters of reference sent directly by the referee to the hiring unit via